 “Quintessential Conversion Loft Living.” – Britton

-Converted in 1996, The Oriental Warehouse is home to 66 residences at 650 Delancey Street in the South End Historic District of San Francisco (South Beach).
+Converted in 1996, The Oriental Warehouse is home to 66 residences at 650 Delancey St. in the South End Historic District of San Francisco (South Beach).
 Originally built in 1867 for the Pacific Mail Steamship Co, the first company to establish regular service for people, mail, and goods between the US and Asia, it served as the storage and distribution point for imports including tea, rice, and silk.

 Home sizes at The Oriental Warehouse include one-bedroom, two-bedroom, and three-bedroom layouts.
 Building amenities include top floors with great views.